ember-learn/guides-source/CONTRIBUTING.md

 ## Spellchecking/linting

 The guides are spellchecked and linted for markdown consistency.
-You can test your contributions by running `npm run lint::md`.
+You can test your contributions by running `npm run lint:md`.
 Linting and spellchecking must pass or they will fail in Travis-CI.

 Markdown issues that will generate errors include:
 - Lists and text must be left justified, otherwise the linter will generate indentation errors